 Make Homemade Apple Cider in your slow cooker!
 It’ll warm you from the inside out with amazing flavors and it’s so delicious.
 It’s a must have fall drink and taste so much better when you make it yourself.
-Such a great way to use up apples in the fall and your house will smell amazing!
+Such a great way to use up apples in the fall.
+Best of all, your house will smell amazing!

 In the past four days I have made two batches of this irresistible Apple Cider as well as two Apple Pies.
 There are still apples in my fridge and I can't decide if I should make a loaf of Apple Pie Bread tomorrow or try something different.
 Decisions!
 October brings so many yummy baking and cooking possibilities which is one of the many reasons it is my favorite month.
 I'm believing that Heaven is a lifetime of crisp, beautiful-leafed October days.